Factory farming causes the most suffering to the largest number of animals in Australia – almost 700 million sentient beings every year.1

 What is a factory farm?

 Today, very few animals roam freely on traditional farms.
-Most animals suffer behind the closed doors of large industrial facilities known as factory farms.
-On factory farms animals are kept in a state of permanent confinement, crammed together in cages or sheds for the entire duration of their short lives.2 Producers also use a variety of artificial methods to increase production, such as the constant administration of antibiotics, the use of artificial lighting and selective breeding.3
+Most animals are confined in large industrial facilities known as factory farms.
+On factory farms, animals are kept in a state of permanent confinement, crammed together in cages or sheds for the entire duration of their short lives.2 Producers also use a variety of artificial methods to increase production, such as the constant administration of antibiotics, the use of artificial lighting and selective breeding.3

 The purpose of intensive farming is simply to produce the most meat, eggs and dairy at the lowest possible cost.
-This focus on cost-cutting invariably comes at the expense of the health and welfare of individual animals whose pain and distress are completely disregarded in the pursuit of profit.4
+This focus on cost-cutting invariably comes at the expense of the health and welfare of individual animals whose pain and distress are often disregarded.4

 Animal farming is big business